MinuraPunchihewa/ai-text-to-sql/README.md

 1. Import the Data Connector: Begin by importing the required data connector of your choice.
 It's like selecting the perfect wand for your SQL sorcery!

 2. Import the LLM Connector: Next, import the LLM (Language Learning Model) connector.
-This vital ingredient enhances the mystical abilities of ai_text_to_sql, enabling it to comprehend your text queries like a seasoned SQL wizard.
+This vital ingredient enhances the mystical abilities of `ai_text_to_sql`, enabling it to comprehend your text queries like a seasoned SQL wizard.

 3. Instantiating TextToSQL: Now, it's time to weave your magic!
-Create an instance of TextToSQL by passing in the objects of the previously instantiated data connector and LLM connector.
-This mystical union forms the very heart of ai_text_to_sql, enabling it to interpret your words and craft elegant SQL incantations.
+Create an instance of `TextToSQL` by passing in the objects of the previously instantiated data connector and LLM connector.
+This mystical union forms the very heart of `ai_text_to_sql`, enabling it to interpret your words and craft elegant SQL incantations.

+4. Unlocking Advanced Sorcery with `TextToSQLAgent` (New!): For those seeking to wield even greater power, the `TextToSQLAgent` awaits!
+This mystical entity allows you to commune with your database in ways beyond imagination, effortlessly navigating complex queries and weaving additional context into your spells for unparalleled results.

 ## Spellbinding Example Usage 🎩

+### Basic Usage with `TextToSQL`

+To witness the enchanting powers of AI-Text-to-SQL in action, behold the following example usage with the SQLite data connector and OpenAI LLM connector:

 ```python
 from ai_text_to_sql.data_connectors import SQLiteConnector
 from ai_text_to_sql.llm_connectors import OpenAIConnector
 from ai_text_to_sql import TextToSQL

 # Prepare your spell ingredients
 sqlite_connector = SQLiteConnector(database='chinook.db')